-Assist the Board in overseeing Board organization, succession planning, and developing the corporate governance principles and policy and responsible for the assessment of the performance of the Chairman of the Board and/or the CEO and the independence of independent non-executive directors The Board may also establish committees on an ad hoc basis to approve specific projects as deemed necessary.
+Assist the Board in overseeing Board organization, succession planning, and developing the corporate governance principles and policy and responsible for the assessment of the performance of the Chairman of the Board and/or the CEO and the independence of independent non-executive directors

+The Board may also establish committees on an ad hoc basis to approve specific projects as deemed necessary.
 Should the need arise, the Board will authorize an independent board committee comprising the independent non-executive directors to review, approve and monitor connected transactions (including continuing connected transactions) that should be approved by the Board.
+During the year, an independent board committee was formed to review and approve the continuing connected transactions with Fujitsu.
 All Board Committees follow the same principles and procedures as those of the Board and are provided with sufficient resources to perform their duties.
 The Board Committees will report to the Board on a regular basis, including their decisions or recommendations to the Board, unless there are legal or regulatory restrictions on their ability to do so.
 The member list of the Board Committees is also posted on the Company's website and HKEx's website.